"...everything happens for a reason"

 Everyone experiences loss in their life at some point, everyone has a story to tell.

-Some decide to tell it, some don't.
+Some decide to voice it, some don't.

-Neither is wrong, nor right.
+Neither wrong, nor right.

 November 28th, 2016, hubby and I celebrated our 1 year of married bliss.
 We went away, we relaxed, promising each other to not stress and let nature take it's course.